swerizwan/verhmm/README.md

 # Training on VOCA Dataset

-Prepare the data by converting vertices/audio data into .npy/.wav files and storing them in the directories vocaset/vertices_npy and vocaset/wav.
-You can do this by navigating to the VOCASET directory and executing the script named process_voca_data.py using Python.
+After downloading the dataset prepare the data by converting vertices/audio data into .npy/.wav files and storing them in the directories dataset/vertices_npy and dataset/wav.
+You can do this by navigating to the dataset directory and executing the script named process_data.py using Python.

 Then for training, execute the main.py using Python from the root directory.